MAOMislive/Activity-Selection-Problem/README.md

 This is a problem taken from my Lab Mentor.

 # Problem statement
 Here, A teacher is looking to take some courses, where he will be paid a charge for every courses (No variations in charges for any durations of the courses).
 But he is wanting to select the courses that has more duration.
-Again, he also want to take the maximum no. of courses for his own financial benefit.
+Again, he is willing to take the maximum no. of courses for his own financial betterment.

 # Things that is asked as INPUT:
 * At-first the charge for a courses have to be inputed.